ontoportal/documentation/docs/_management/routine_operations.md

 To reset the API key of a user (if it has been exposed or abused):
 ```
+cd /srv/ontoportal/ncbo_cron
-rake user:apikey:reset[username,apikey]    # reset APIKEY for the user to random value or to specified value if API key is provided
+bundle exec rake user:apikey:reset[username,apikey]    # reset APIKEY for the user to random value or to specified value if API key is provided
 ```

 ## Grant administrative privileges to a BioPortal user